perticascatalin/HiddenDimensions/ProjectProposal.md

 - explore multi-label, multi-class classification problem
 - 3 options:
 	- multi-label (multiple logit sets)
-	- combination of labels (each logit is a combo)
+	- combination of labels (one logit set, each logit is a combo)
 	- one neural-network for each label

 **Secondary Goal**: